The Women Behind the Badge

 Gaining Ground and Growing

-First-time female patrol officer Jean Larson also made another "debut" for women in 1979, when she became the first female sergeant in the department.
+First-time patrol officer Jean Larson also made another "debut" for women in 1979, when she became the first woman sergeant in the department.
 Three others followed in the late seventies and early eighties: Piper Charles, Gail Sloan and Andrea Huff.
-Officer Huff, promoted in August 1980, was the first black female to attain rank.
+Officer Huff, promoted in August 1980, was the first black woman to attain rank.

 As of January 2014, women accounted for about 14% of the CMPD's sworn ranks and hold the rank from Sergeant to Deputy Chief.